anthonychavis/excursion/README.md

 Approach
 -------------

-    * Execute everything according to the spec sheet provided for the project.
+    * Execute everything according to the spec sheet provided for the project
     * Have it responsive
     * Compatibility across multiple browsers and devices
     * Score highly on the Lighthouse reports, especially for Accessibility